Techtonica/curriculum/diversity-inclusion-bias/inclusion.md

 ### Motivation
-Being aware of biases can help uncover whether you have been limiting yourself with partiular choices, actions, and/or opportunities.
+Being aware of biases can help uncover whether you have been limiting yourself with particular choices, actions, and/or opportunities.

 ### Objectives
 **Participants will understand** how to recognize systemic problems and contribute to an inclusive community culture.